How to Start Homeschooling In Orlando

 - Connect with other homeschoolers by seeking out Orlando homeschool groups.

 - Have fun learning together!

 Interactive online homeschooling is by far the most popular homeschool style and the easiest for new homeschooling parents to transition into.
 Time4Learning offers families the ability to start whenever they are ready.
 After signing up for our monthly homeschool subscription, students receive a login to an interactive program complete with animated or video lessons, critical thinking exercises, and ongoing assessments monitoring proficiency and progress.

 Time4Learning is flexible enough to be used no matter how you are homeschooling, whether you are homeschooling on your own or as part of a Florida Umbrella School.
 Some of the reasons our program is such a popular choice for Orlando homeschooling families include:

 - It helps homeschoolers prepare for the required annual education evaluation in Florida.

 - The low-cost monthly subscription fits within almost any homeschool budget.

-- Our curriculum covers all the core subjects such as math, language arts, science, and social studies and even offers multiple homeschool electives to choose from.
+- Our curriculum covers all the core subjects such as math, language arts, science, and social studies and even offers multiple foreign language courses to choose from.